NCAR/python-tutorial/source/tutorials/yourfirst.rst

 In this section of the tutorial we will learn how to create a Python package and the basics of how to use built-in package :code:`math`\.
-This will prepare you to learn any package you thik may be useful for your scientific analysis.
+This will prepare you to learn any package you think may be useful for your scientific analysis.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Creating Your Own Package